 This course presents a comprehensive study of United States history from 1877 to the present.
-Emphasis is placed on the mastery of basic skills.
-These include study habits, reading for comprehension and interpretation, written and oral expression, as well as social studies skills.
+Although the content and themes of the course is consistent with the United States History course described below, emphasis is placed on the mastery of skills.
+These skills include reading complex primary and secondary source text for comprehension and interpretation, written and oral expression, study skills, problem solving, and critical thinking skills.
+Students will learn skills and content that will help prepare them for future course work and assessments in secondary social studies.
 This course is recommended for students who have demonstrated a need for skill improvement as indicated by previous social studies coursework.
-This course fulfills the United States History graduation requirement.
+This course fulfills the United States history graduation requirement.
+United States History Review may not be scheduled in all high schools.